Are you a step-parent?

 - pick up your stepchild from the other parent on behalf of the biological parent

-- spend time and communicate with your stepchild if you separate from his biological parent.
+- spend time and communicate with your stepchild if you separate from their biological parent.

 A court can make a parenting order: